FredPont/command_line_builder/README.md

 # Manual
 Install [Julia](https://julialang.org/downloads/) programming language

-1- edit the file config/filePath.txt
-insert the path to your files
+1- edit the file config/filePath.txt or make a text file with the filenames, one filename/line, for example filenames.csv insert the path to your files

 ex:
 /tmp/filesDir/

+or make a text file with the filenames, one filename/line, for example filenames.csv

 2- edit the file config/cmd.txt
 insert your command line